seanmtracey/alt-openai/README.md

 To run with minimal configuration, you will need to set at least 1 environment variable: `IMAGE_URL` with a URL that links to an image.
 This image will be downloaded and stored at `./images` with a UUID and a file extension derived from the image's MIME type.

+[https://ollama.com](Ollama) must be running locally in order to accept and process the requests.

 `IMAGE_URL=<URL_TO_IMAGE> ./alt-llava`

 `alt-llava` will then generate the alt-text for the image and log it to the CLI.